-- Parents are not to drop their student(s) off prior to 7:16 a.m. by the athletic entrance [north end]. - Temperature check of students will be done as they enter the building. - Locker guidelines will promote minimal storage and use. - Students wear masks during arrival, dismissal, and any time they are navigating the building.
+- Parents are not to drop their student(s) off prior to 7:16 a.m. by the athletic entrance [north end]. - Locker guidelines will promote minimal storage and use. - Students wear masks during arrival, dismissal, and any time they are navigating the building. - Activities will be virtual until further notice. - Students report directly to first period class. - Dismissal Seniors with approved early release need to leave the building